dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: While the interfaces between downstream DOTS server and upstream DOTS client within a DOTS gateway are implementation-specific, those interfaces nevertheless MUST provide security equivalent to that of the signaling sessions bridged by gateways in the signaling path.
+: While the interfaces between downstream DOTS server and upstream DOTS client within a DOTS gateway are implementation-specific, those interfaces nevertheless MUST provide security equivalent to that of the signal channels bridged by gateways in the signaling path.
 For example, when a DOTS gateway consisting of a DOTS server and DOTS client is running on the same logical device, they must be within the same process security boundary.

 SEC-003
 : Message Replay Protection: In order to prevent a passive attacker from